Mukund-Iyer/SimulinkInterface/README.md

   - Mask_Help
   - Mask_Parameter_*
 - Subsystem children (if any) under 'children' key
+- Connections of children under 'child_conns' key

+Each connection in connection_list is basically a list of all connections between source and destination block in the top layer.

+Apart from the object creation in code, a folder named 'output' will be created with several SVG files.
+The root.svg is the root of the Simulink model provided.

 File Structure Expectations
 ---------------------------
-The .zip file should contain:
-- system_root.xml (entry point)
-- Additional .xml files for subsystems (referenced by block attributes)
+The input Simulink file should be of extension .slx.
+Currently, this solution does not support .mdl files.

 Temporary Folder
 ----------------
 All extracted files are stored in a temporary folder named 'temp' located in the same directory as the script.
-This folder is automatically cleaned up when the parser object is deleted.
+This folder is automatically cleaned up when the object is deleted or undergoes garbage collection.

 Example
 -------
-    parser = SimulinkParser()
+    import SimulinkInterface
-    blocks = parser.fcn_parse_model("model.zip")
+    model = SimulinkInterface.SimulinkModel("path/to/simulink_model.slx")
-    for block in blocks:
+    for block in model.block_list:
       print(block["Name"], block.get("Gain", "N/A"))

 License